Cancelling Your Roth IRA Conversion

 Student loan interest deduction: if you’ve finished college, or are at least temporarily out, you’re probably paying student loans.
 The most you can claim per year for this deduction is $2,500—now that’s for the interest you pay, not the principal.
 I often find people trying to claim everything they paid and that won’t fly.
 You can only use the amount on your form 1098E that you get in the mail.

-Now if you’re single and you make less than $60,000 per year, then you can claim the full amount of your deduction.
-If you make over $75,000 you lose the deduction completely.
-For those of you inbetween, you’re in what’s called the phaseout range.
-It’s a funky equation, bottom line, the closer you are to $75,000, the less you’ll be able to claim.
+Now if you’re single and you make less than $65,000 per year, then you can claim the full amount of your deduction.
+If you make over $80,000 you lose the deduction completely.
+For those of you in between, you’re in what’s called the phaseout range.
+It’s a funky equation, bottom line, the closer you are to $80,000, the less you’ll be able to claim.

 IRA deduction: My Dad always used to lecture me about saving for retirement.
 Now that I’m older, I just recycle his lecture.
 (I’m sure he doesn’t mind.)
-If you don’t have a retirement plan at work, you can put up to $5,000 into a traditional IRA and that money will not be subject to income tax.
-Let’s say your income was $50,000 a year.
-With just your standard deductions, your total tax would be $6,350.
-(Now hopefully you’ve been withholding all year and you wouldn’t have to pay in that much, that would be your total tax liability.)
+If you don’t have a retirement plan at work, you can put up to $5,500 into a traditional IRA and that money will not be subject to income tax.

-But if you put $5,000 into an IRA, then your tax liability would go down to $5,100.
-By saving money for your retirement, you’d also save $1,250 off of your tax bill.
+So, if you put $5,500 into an IRA, then your taxable income would go down by $5,500.
+By saving money for your retirement, you’d also save on your tax bill.
+If you’re in the 22% tax bracket, you’d save $1,210!
 That’s a pretty good bang for your buck.

-Retirement Savings Contribution Credit: Putting money away for retirement can be especially helpful taxwise if you qualify for the Retirement Savings Contribution Credit.
-You can only claim this credit if you income is $27,750 or less though and you cannot be a full time student.
+Saver’s Credit (formerly known as the Retirement Savings Contribution Credit): Putting money away for retirement can be especially helpful tax-wise if you qualify for the Retirement Savings Contribution Credit.
+You can only claim this credit if you income is $31,500 or less though and you cannot be a full time student.
 So, if you graduated in May and started working in June you wouldn’t be able to claim the Saver’s credit this year.
 (But then we’re looking at the Education credit so that’s usually a better deduction anyway.)

 The credit is worth between 10% and 50% of your retirement savings contribution.
 The maximum contribution you can claim is $2,000—so even if you put $5,000 into your IRA, you could only claim $2,000 towards the credit.
 The percentages work like this; if you made less than $16,750 you can claim 50% of your contribution.
 Up to $18,000 you claim 20%, and over that you get a 10% tax credit.